By Simone Frenchie

 Massages include bamboo and herbal poultice massages.
 The essence of the spa day at Babylonstoren is to find escape in natural surroundings, staying true to their mantra of sourcing everything from their land.
 After treatments, relax further by spending time amongst the trees and in the heavenly pools.

-You can’t leave the farm without taking one last peak into Babylonstoren’s farm shops.
+You can’t leave the farm without taking one last peek into Babylonstoren’s farm shops.

 In the ‘Milk Room,’ choose between fresh cheeses or water buffalo gelato.
 The ‘Meat Room’ with mouthwatering local delicacies of biltong and dry wors (local dried meat specialties) are on display together with delectable charcuterie.

 The ‘Lekker Room’ is housed in an 18th-century building that originally accommodated the blacksmith, stables, and wagon house.
-Lekker means good or delicious, and this space lives up to its name with treats such as roasted macadamias, pecan nuts and roasted almonds.
-Or try their vegan fudge, varieties of chocolate, rusks or a steaming hot cup of brewed coffee.
-There is also the onsite bakery store to fill up on delicious sourdoughs to take home.
+Lekker means “good” or “delicious,” and this space lives up to its name with treats such as roasted macadamias, pecans, and almonds.
+Or try their vegan fudge, a variety of chocolates, rusks, or a steaming hot cup of coffee.
+There is also the on-site bakery store to fill up on delicious sourdoughs to take home.

 A perfect way to spend a day (or eternity) if you ask me.
 I always leave safe with the knowledge that I can return at any time.